EugeneLoy/play2-openshift-quickstart/README.md

 Configuration
 -------------

-When running on openshift, the configuration defined with conf/application.conf will be overriden by conf/openshift.conf, that way you can customize the way your play app will be executed while running on openshift.
+When running on OpenShift, the configuration defined with `conf/application.conf` will be overriden by `conf/openshift.conf`.
+This allows you to configure the way your play app will be executed while running on OpenShift.

-You can also specify additional parameters to pass to play's executable with the **openshift.play.params** key, like this:

-    # play framework command configuration
-    # ~~~~~
-    #openshift.play.params="-Xmx512M"

-Don't forget to enclose each param in quotes.
+You might want to pass extra arguments to sart script that runs play application.
+To do this you can define `$PLAY_PARAMS` environment variable.

+For example, to limit java memory usage to 512 MB you can do:

+    rhc env set PLAY_PARAMS="-mem 512" -a play2demo

 Trouble shooting